elizavetasemenova/gp_concentration_response/README.md

 ## Using Kaggle R kernel

-To avoid installing the "rstan" library, one can run the model in the cloud using Kaggle R kernel, following this notebook: https://www.kaggle.com/lizasemenova/gp-concentration-response.
-One needs to create a Kaggle account in order to be able to use Kaggle's R kernel.
+To avoid installing the "rstan" library, one can run the model in the cloud using Kaggle R kernel, following the pre-made notebook: https://www.kaggle.com/lizasemenova/gp-concentration-response.

+Here are the steps to follow:

+- One needs to create a Kaggle account in order to be able to use Kaggle's R kernel.
+- follow the link to open notebook https://www.kaggle.com/lizasemenova/gp-concentration-response
+- press 'copy and edit' (top right corner)

 Data, the Stan model and a file with helper functions need to be added manually as explained below: